voidrender/archived-octopress-blog/source/_posts/2013-07-11-octopress-themes-opening-links-in-a-new-window.markdown

 ```
 You could also do this in any web app that uses [jQuery](http://jquery.com), of course.

-(Hat-tip to [Addri Kodde](http://www.adrikodde.nl/blog/2012/octopress-links-new-window/) for posting a snippet about this.)
+(Hat-tip to [Adri Kodde](http://www.adrikodde.nl/blog/2012/octopress-links-new-window/) for posting a snippet about this.)